Skip to contents

 max.step

-max steps for the M-step in the EM algorithm (LMS)
+maximum steps for the M-step in the EM algorithm (LMS).

 fix.estep

-if TRUE, E-step will be fixed and the prior probabilities are set to the best prior probabilities, if loglikelihood is decreasing for more than 30 iterations.
+if TRUE, the E-step will be fixed, and the prior probabilities will be set to the best prior probabilities, if the log-likelihood decreases for more than 30 iterations.

 start